AdaGold/solar-system-api/project-directions/wave_06.md

 Create test fixtures and unit tests for the following test cases:

-1. `GET` `/planets/1` returns a `200` with a response body that matches our fixture
+1. `GET` `/planets/1` returns a response body that matches our fixture
 1. `GET` `/planets/1` with no data in test database (no fixture) returns a `404`
 1. `GET` `/planets` with valid test data (fixtures) returns a `200` with an array including appropriate test data
 1. `POST` `/planets` with a JSON request body returns a `201`
-1. `PUT` `/planets/1` with a JSON request body returns a `200` with a response body that matches our fixture
-1.  `DELETE` `/planets/1` with a JSON request body returns a `200` with a response body that matches our fixture

-## Additional Tests
-Write at least 3 additional tests to test endpoints not covered by the **Writing Tests** section above.
-Add these tests to the bottom of `test_routes.py`.

 ## Code Coverage